Frequently Asked Questions

-I AM WORRIED THAT I MAY HAVE BREAST CANCER - IS THIS NORMAL?
+I'M WORRIED I MIGHT HAVE BREAST CANCER - IS THIS NORMAL?

 Chances are that if you’re reading this, either you or someone you care for, needs to be referred to a breast surgeon because of a suspicious breast lump.
 If so it is perfectly natural to feel anxious and fear the worst.
 Some of us look for advice from family or friends, others even turn to "Dr Google" to allay our fears.

 Chilton's understands that patients are often scared but many breast lumps are in fact benign (ie: non-cancerous).
 Also what diagnosis or treatment may have been the case with a friend or relative often does not apply to you - everyone's case is different.

 Sadly, some lumps turn out to be breast cancer and need treatment.
 While almost all breast cancers that Chilton sees are treatable and curable Chilton knows that a cancer diagnosis is still upsetting.
 You will find that Chilton has a caring and patient bedside manner and can explain often complex diagnoses and treatments in plain English that you can understand.

 From diagnosis, through to treatment and recovery, Chilton will be there every step of the way and assemble for you a trusted treatment team to make the process more bearable.

 Chilton accepts GP referrals for patients to consult at any of his private rooms right across Melbourne's southeast.
 You do not need private health insurance to consult with Chilton; private health insurance status only affects where you may wish to have your surgery.